How to Remove Wallpaper Like a Pro | Mastering the Art

 The Pitfalls of Impatience

-- Wall Damage: Rushing wallpaper removal can cause wall damage, including scratches, gouges, or dents, leading to extra repairs and affecting the wall’s appearance.
+- Wall Damage: Rushing can cause wall damage, including scratches, gouges, or dents, leading to extra repairs and affecting the wall’s appearance.

 - Uneven Finish: Patience ensures a smooth, even finish after removal.
 Rushing can leave adhesive or wallpaper remnants, creating an uneven surface for future treatments like paint or new wallpaper.